 On November 6, the EU failed to agree on a plan for a temporary EU digital tax.
 The governments committed to work on an EU digital tax if an international agreement is not reached by late 2020.
 This decision followed an EU commission proposal from March 2018.

-Bruno Le Maire, the French finance minister, still hopes for an agreement in December 2018, but recent interventions from other EU member states suggest that is optimistic.
+Bruno Le Maire, the French finance minister, hoped for an agreement in December 2018, but there was none.

 Australia is also seeking to evolve their corporate tax structure as the economy becomes increasingly digitalised.

 A recent article in the Sydney Morning Herald provided additional context to this Australian Government initiative: "The discussion paper, released after a three-month Freedom of Information request from Fairfax Media, shows Treasury has its eyes on an interim measure that will tax fees received from Australian customers and an EU-style 3 per cent tax on social media advertising.
 But the steps are likely to be temporary as Australia pushes through complex international negotiations that will revolutionise the way digital business are taxed globally.
 By 2020, Australia wants the OECD and G20 to put a taxable value for the first time not just on products that are sold, but user data in a bid to stamp out a creeping erosion of the tax base."

 Please note that the closing date for submissions has passed.

 In January 2018 Taiwan introduced a corporate tax (CT) due on non-resident electronic service providers providing digital services.
 In effect, this tax is equal to 3% of turnover.
 It is calculated based on a 20% CT on Taiwan source income considered as 30% after 50% allowance as expenses.